 🏷️ Ticket Price: Free.

-Originally built during the Song Dynasty and rebuilt several times, Fuzi Miao, or the Confucius Temple, is a must-see spot in downtown Nanjing.
+Built originally during the Song Dynasty and rebuilt several times, Fuzi Miao—or the Confucius Temple—is a must-see in downtown Nanjing.

-This is one of the busiest spots in Nanjing.
-You’ll catch the tempting aroma of street food through the air as you walk along lively streets packed with souvenir shops, vendors, and visitors snapping photos.
+This spot is one of the busiest in Nanjing; you’ll catch the irresistible smell of street food as you stroll along streets filled with souvenir shops, vendors, and visitors snapping photos.
+It’s the perfect place for a late afternoon walk at sunset, followed by a classic Chinese dinner by the river.

 6. Jiuhuashan Park